Mazen-023/E-TechHub/README.md

 # E-TechHub
-Responsive E-commerce Webpage using HTML and CSS
+Static E-commerce Webpage using HTML and CSS